mutablelogic/go-whisper/README.md

 There are docker images for arm64 and amd64 (Intel).
 The arm64 image is built for Jetson GPU support specifically, but it will also run on Raspberry Pi's.

-In order to utilize a NVIDIA GPU, you'll need to have the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) first.
+In order to utilize a NVIDIA GPU, you'll need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) first.

-Have a volume available called "models" which can be used for storing the Whisper language models.
-You can see which models are available [here](https://huggingface.co/ggerganov/whisper.cpp).
+A docker volume should be created called "whisper" can be used for storing the Whisper language models.
+You can see which models are available to download locally [here](https://huggingface.co/ggerganov/whisper.cpp).
 The following command will run the server on port 8080:

 ```bash
 docker run \